“Life is provocation for releasing our sacred selves, and butoh opens up this irritation to my most intimate self.” – Diego Piñón

 There are three ways to think of the archetypal person: (1) Subbody; (2) Cobody; (3) Nobody.

 We might as well call it the shhhbody.
-Subbody can mean the subconscious, but can also mean the first person, Self, or Atman.
+Subbody means the subconscious body, but can also mean the first person, Self, or Atman.
 The subbody is the shadowbody.
-Subbody is associated with depth or the hidden.
+Subbody is associated with depth or the hidden and the mental, emotional, and somatic aspect is one (no mind/body dualism).
 The subbody is also a rhizome.
 The subbody however may be a misnomer.
 For the purposes of this manual, the subbody (subconscious) is merged with Freud and Lacan’s views of the unconscious without all the limiting sexual and patronal association, which keeps it from being rhizomic (multi-dimensional).

-When we find a very deep subbody, we run into the bottom body, which is also a deep mystery.
-The bottom body can be imagined through a series of images or sayings: (1) “Rock bottom”; (2) Genie’s lamp; (3) “New low”; (4) Edge; (5) Threshold; (6) “No Escape”.
-In the words of Kazuo Ohno:
+When we find a very deep subbody, we may run into the bottom body, which is also a deep mystery.
+This is also the deep shadow, which is the starting place for major shadow work.
+The bottom body can be imagined through a series of images or sayings: (1) “rock bottom”; (2) genie’s lamp; (3) “new low”; (4) edge; (5) threshold; (6) “no escape”; (7) trigger; (8) the cruel.
+In the words of Kazuo Ohno: “Rather than analyzing your movements…push yourself right to the very edge of sanity… Our dance becomes godlike once the ghosts of the universe surge forth from the depths of our consciousness.”²

-Everyone will have their own personal bottom body or subbody limit/wall/edge.
-The bottom body can be instigated by physically forming into one’s idea of the weakest, most physically twisted, or uncomfortable position.
+To Antonin Artaud, this would be the realm of the cruel, where something immediate or bloody real finally happens, a “hungering after life, cosmic strictness, relentless necessity, […] a living vortex engulfing darkness, […] a necessary pain without which life could not continue.”12 Everyone will have their own personal bottom body or subbody limit/wall/edge.
+Due to the mind/body connection, the bottom body may be instigated by physically forming into one’s idea of the weakest, most physically twisted, or uncomfortable position.

 Cobody can mean the second or third person, the other, or Brahman.
 Cobody is more than one subbody.